 Powerball's largest jackpot this year — $700 million — is up for grabs tonight

 It has been exactly 12 weeks since a Powerball ticket sold in Pennsylvania won the last grand prize.
-The jackpot grew quite a bit in the meantime, and, after 35 consecutive rounds without a grand prize winner, stands at an estimated $700 million ahead of Wednesday night's drawing.
+The jackpot grew quite a bit in the meantime, and, after 35 consecutive rounds without a grand prize winner, stood at an estimated $700 million for Wednesday night's drawing.

+The winning numbers Wednesday were 19, 36, 37, 46, 56, and a Powerball of 24.
+It was still unclear if any winning tickets were sold.

 The anticipated fund is this year's biggest jackpot so far, according to Powerball, which increased the sum from $680 million earlier this week.
 It is also the fifth-largest Powerball jackpot and eighth-largest U.S. lottery jackpot.